bitstorm/Wicket-tutorial-examples/README.md

 ## Building the project

 The project is a multi-module Maven project.
 To compile it run 'mvn compile' from the root directory.
+To run the examples locally follows these steps:

+* run 'mvn install' from the root directory

 To run a single example enter in the related directory, run 'mvn jetty:run' or 'mvn tomcat:run' and then point your browser to http://localhost:8080

 ## See the examples on line